Klefe: People

 The Klefe Traditional Area (KTA) is made up of three villages namely Achiatime, Dome and Demete (in that order from Ho towards Akrofu).
-The KTA is ruled by a paramount chief whose seat is at Dome.
+The KTA is ruled by a paramount chief whose seat is at Dome Nyafa.
 The current paramount chief or king (known locally as the 'Fiaga') is Togbe Kɔku Dzaga XI.
 There are seven divisional areas also ruled by chiefs known as kɔmefiawo.

 In Achiatime are three (3) divisional areas: Afɔkpo, Anasime and Ɣede.
 Tɔgbe Sapey, Tɔgbe Addo and Tɔgbe Amegbɔe respectively, are the divisional chiefs.
 The Kpɔdiwula is a clan/division in Klefe Dome and is currently ruled by Tɔgbe Kpɔn who is also the AfetɔFia (they were among the first settlers on the land) of Klefe.
 In Demete the last village, Tɔgbe Adzayao Saka X is the divisional chief.
 The town has subchiefs of which one is the 'Asafofia' (an army general back in the day, responsible for rallying the youth to war.
 But currently to engage youth in communal activities) of Klefe.
 As of April 2009, this was Togbe William Dzanku.

 The people are mostly Christians, predominantly belonging to the Evangelical Presbyterian Church, Ghana (E.P.
 C.G) which is more than 100 years old.
 This affiliation, dedication and immense contribution to the church ended up with two indigenes of the village, Rev Ledo and Rev. Livingstone Buama, as (former) Moderators of the General Assembly of the Evangelical Presbyterian Church, Ghana.

 There are however about 20 churches in the town, including The Global Evangelical Church, Assemblies of God, Church of Pentecost as ones with fairly large congregations.
 Traditionally, each of the Klefe Divisional areas have their own ancestry belief systems.
 These include: Yɔhɔlü, Aʋli, Aʋlinyigbe, Azamalikpe, Tokploekudze as their gods.

 A prominent ancestor of the people of Klefe Demete was Tɔgbui Deikumah from the Great Agbodei Family whose first-fourth generation descendants could number over 1000 people forming greater than 75% of the Demete community.

-Klefe has many illustrious sons and daughters and prominent surnames from Klefe include: Azuma, Letsa, Dzanku, Deikumah, Buama, Loh, Kasu, Hosi, Ayidzoe, Agyei and Ledo.
+Klefe has many illustrious sons and daughters and prominent surnames from Klefe include: Azuma, Modey, Nkrow, Letsa, Dzanku, Deikumah, Buama, Loh, Kasu, Hosi, Ayidzoe, Agyei and Ledo.